DS3 Price Trends

 The weak economy and decline of the stock market has also contributed to the fall in DS3 prices.
 Since the peak of the market in 1999 many companies have gone out of business and no longer need service.
 This means there's a smaller pie to be had and there are plenty of telecom providers trying to get their share.
 Once again, the buyer is in control and can shop until he or she finds the price that is right for them.

 The last reason for the decline in DS3 pricing is the fact that equipment costs and the cost of supplying the bandwidth have declined.
 This means that companies can supply the bandwidth at a lower cost.
 As bandwidth usage continue to increase as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to go down.
 The only factor that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this issue for another article.
 Until then, enjoy those inexpensive DS3 lines and good luck searching for a price that's right for you!

-We are experts in Arkansas T1 line.
-This page is a quick list of the services specifically offered by T1Market in Clay.
+We are experts in Clay T-1 Line.
+This page is a quick summary of the products specifically offered by T1Market in Clay.

-As we go forward, our objective is to continually improve our product offerings.
-We now provide business products usually employed by larger firms, particularly: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also offer complimentary managed Cisco routers for multi-year contracts.
-Mainly, our objective is to develop a bond with you - our client - that will definitely last for years to come.
-Acquiring your trust is what we do here.
-Conserving you cash on economical broadband services is precisely how we keep it.
+As we go forward, our objective is to regularly enhance our product offerings.
+We now offer enterprise items usually employed by larger corporations, namely: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even provide cost-free managed Cisco routers for multi-year contracts.
+Primarily, our goal is to create a bond with you - our customer - that will last for years to come.
+Earning your trust is exactly what we do all the time.
+Saving you money on economical bandwidth services is how we keep it.